sheilbronn/rtl2mqtt/README.md

 ...
 ```

-Many features are reimplemented and heavily extended compared to most other *Rtl2MQTT* scripts, e.g. from https://github.com/roflmao/rtl2mqtt and https://github.com/IT-Berater/rtl2mqtt (which inspired at the beginning!
+A lot of features are reimplemented and heavily extended compared to many similar *Rtl2MQTT* scripts, e.g. from https://github.com/roflmao/rtl2mqtt and https://github.com/IT-Berater/rtl2mqtt (which inspired at the beginning!
 Thanks!) as well as the
 Python script [rtl_433_mqtt_hass.py](https://github.com/merbanan/rtl_433/blob/master/examples/rtl_433_mqtt_hass.py) from the rtl_433 examples.

 So the main areas of extended features are:

 * Suppression of repeated (duplicate) messages.
 This is a configurable, very helpful feature! -- Options: `-r` `-r` (multiple)
-* Support for Home Assistant MQTT auto-discovery announcements for new sensors (it works well together with the sometimes picky [OpenHab MQTT Binding](https://www.openhab.org/addons/bindings/mqtt.homeassistant), too!) -- Options: `-h` `-p` `-t`
+* Support for Home Assistant MQTT auto-discovery announcements for new sensors (it works well together with the sometimes picky [OpenHab MQTT Binding](https://www.openhab.org/addons/bindings/mqtt.homeassistant)) -- Options: `-h` `-p` `-t`
 * Temperature output is transformed to SI units (=Celsius) and rounded to 0.5°C (configurable) for less flicker. -- Option: `-w`
 * Streamlined/removed mostly unnecessary content in the original JSON messages, e.g. no time stamp or checksum code.
 * Frequent unchanged MQTT messages from temperature or humidity sensors within a certain time (few messages) frame are suppressed. -- Options: `-c` `-T`
 * MQTT topic contains and - configurably - the id. -- Option: `-i`
-* Configurable Upload of weather sensor data to [Weather Underground (WU)](https://www.wunderground.com) using the [PWS Upload Protocol](https://support.weather.com/s/article/PWS-Upload-Protocol)
+* Configurable Upload of weather sensor data to [Weather Underground (WU)](https://www.wunderground.com) using the [PWS Upload Protocol](https://support.weather.com/s/article/PWS-Upload-Protocol).  -- Option: `-W id,key,sensor`, e.g. `-W IMUNIC999,abcDEF8,Bresser-3CH_1`
-* Enhanced logging into a device-specific subdirectory structure, easing later source device analysis. -- Options: `-v` `-x`
+* Enhanced logging and debugging into a device-specific subdirectory structure, easing later source device analysis. -- Options: `-v` `-v`
 * A MQTT state and a log channel for the bridge is provided giving regular statistics and on certain events of the bridge itself.
 * Many command line options allowing for flexibility in the configuration (See source code for usage)
+* Command line options to be used in every invocation can be put into `~/.config/rtl2mqtt` (Start comments there with an `#`)
 * Signalling INT to rtl2mqtt will emit a status message to MQTT.
 * Signalling USR1 to rtl2mqtt will toggle the verbosity for debugging to syslog and MQTT.
 * Signalling USR2 to rtl2mqtt will log the gathered sensor data to syslog and MQTT.